Chart Color Schemes

 Minto - St Andrews is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Minto-St Andrews has a high level of cultural diversity, with 43.3% of its population born overseas and 47.9% speaking a language other than English at home.
-Christianity is the predominant religion in Minto-St Andrews, comprising 44.5% of the population.
-However, Islam is notably overrepresented, making up 20.1% compared to the Greater Sydney average of 12.5%.
+Christianity is the dominant religion in Minto-St Andrews, comprising 44.5% of the population.
+However, Islam is significantly overrepresented compared to Greater Sydney, making up 20.1% of the population.

 Frequently Asked Questions - Diversity